 Vice President at Alaska Federation of Natives

-Benjamin Mallott serves as Vice President of the Alaska Federation of Natives, advocating for the interests of Alaska Native communities.
+Benjamin Mallott is the Vice President of the Alaska Federation of Natives, participating in discussions on CARES Act litigation.

 Christine Williams